Tuesday, June 25, 2019

 Last week I completed the last of my cycling-version of twelve walks discussed in the Philadelphia Inquirer’s Guide to Historic Philadelphia.
 As I have done a few times since I started these tours back in December, I combined a couple of the trips that were either connected by theme or geography.
 This particular journey involved the areas of Penn’s Landing and Southwark, and because the route included a side loop way out around Philadelphia International Airport to reach the John Heinz National Wildlife Refuge and Fort Mifflin, I decided to start my ride closer to the city.

 From my many rides on the Schuylkill Trail over the years, I was very familiar with a large movie theater parking lot just outside of Manayunk, not far from the entrance to the Wissahickon Trail on Ridge Avenue.
-Because I was starting around noon on a weekday, I knew the lot would be practically empty except for a handful of vehicles for employees and shoppers at the adjacent stores, so there would be no trouble finding a space in which to leave my car for a couple of hours.
+Because I was starting around noon on a weekday, I knew the lot would be practically empty except for a handful of vehicles for employees and shoppers at the adjacent stores, so there would be no trouble finding a space in which to leave my car for a couple of hours (note: since the time of this blog entry, signs for "theater and store use only", with threat of towing, have been posted)

 I headed down Ridge and made a right turn onto the Schuylkill Trail along Kelly Drive.
 Past the art museum, I left the trail for the Ben Franklin Parkway, then turned right down 21st Street.
 I made a left on Chestnut Street and followed that across the city to Penn’s Landing.